ConnorBroughton/Sandbox-Project-Repository/README.md

 Egypt,Transition Readiness,Regulation and Political Commitment,72.3
 Kenya,Tech Preparedness,Solar,58.9
 ```
-An example of the CSV structure will be added to the CATF spreadsheet for example use.
+An example of the CSV structure will be added to the CATF spreadsheet for example use under **Data Entry**.

 ### Upload Process